(p75 < 800ms)

 This report is powered by Chrome User Experience Report, which provides user experience metrics for how real-world Chrome users experience popular destinations on the web.
 As a result, this report does not rely on synthentic tests of each hosting provider, but instead provides insight into how real-world users experience the speed of sites hosted by various providers.

 TTFB is measured as the time from the start of navigation request until the time that the client receives the first byte of the response from the server.
 It includes network setup time (SSL, DNS, TCP) as well as server-side processing.

 As you can see in the Navigation Timing Level 2 draft spec

 screenshot above, the metric is equivalent to

-Chrome UX Report publishes monthly datasets and this report is updated once a month based on that data.
+Chrome UX Report publishes monthly datasets on the second Tuesday and this report is updated shortly after.